shadow-robot/sr_interface/sr_multi_moveit/sr_moveit_planner_testsuite/README.md

 ```
 To select either sbpl or stomp, test_sbpl_planning.launch or test_stomp_planning.launch should be selected.
 To run the test with the simple scene, remove the 'complex' parameter, this defaults to false.

+When each planning request is made, a small red sphere is dispayed to represent the goal EE position and the path of the end effector plan is displayed.

 # Configuration

 Currently the configurations for SBPL and STOMP are not generated automatically as OMPL is.
 The argument